MementoMori15x6/15x6-sim/README.md

 Bug fixes, new examples, alternative weighting schemes, visualisation improvements welcome.
 Fork and experiment: add noise, ML modulators, or custom entropy decay.
-PRs: evidence-based tuning of parameters or new cases (e.g., corporate, crypto protocols).
+PRs: evidence-based tuning or new cases (corporate, crypto protocols, etc.).

 This project is open for discourse, testing, and refinement.
 The toy is a scaffold — the real value lies in community extensions and LLM-hybrid scoring.
 Memento mori. 🚀
+text